Managing Document Versions in Confluence Cloud

 You already do a lot with Confluence Cloud – breaking down information silos and collaborating on many different kinds of content.
 But while your teams love the benefits Confluence provides, maybe you've held off using it for documents that require project milestone tracking or editorial reviewing because you weren't able to formally manage versioned content in Confluence.

-We've heard these versioning pain points loud and clear, and are proud to announce the release of an add-on that enables Confluence users to create, track, and compare versions of many different documents – either on a single page or spanning vast page trees – within a single space.
-Welcome to Scroll Document Versions for Confluence Cloud.
+We've heard these versioning pain points loud and clear, and are proud to announce the release of an app that enables Confluence users to create, track, and compare versions of many different documents – either on a single page or spanning vast page trees – within a single space.
+Welcome to Scroll Documents for Confluence Cloud.

 Track Confluence documents at different points in time

-With Scroll Document Versions you can designate versions of multiple documents, along with their associated page subtrees, that all live in the same space.
+With Scroll Documents you can designate versions of multiple documents, along with their associated page subtrees, that all live in the same space.
 For example, let's say you have an HR space in which you manage the following documents: